ahoymrag/ahoymrag.github.io/writing/the-plastic-hammer/hammer.md

 Yet - death is an elusive enemey - that one must not conjur up lest one faces it. one finds themself with an insatiable desire to live - and to live forever.
 And one is afraid if they do not change their ways - they won't end up at the right place But the wrong place.
-The right place - where there is everyone you've ever met Seems so far
+The right place - where there is everyone you've ever met and time and space to love and play and be silly with - - Seems so far away
-And a looney tunes idea.
+A looney toon idea.
 So then what - what does one do when everything is going to fade away?
 Where does one put their foundation on life.